Logo

 Ismail I proclaimed himself the Mahdi and a reincarnation of Ali.

-In 1494, the Aq Qoyunlu captured Ardabil, killing Ali Mirza Safavi, the eldest son of Haydar, and forcing the 7-year-old Ismail I to go into hiding in Gilan, where under the Kar-Kiya ruler Soltan-Ali Mirza, he received education under the guidance of scholars.
+In 1494, the Aq Qoyunlu captured Ardabil, killing Ali Mirza Safavi, the eldest son of Haydar, and forcing the seven-year-old Ismail I to go into hiding in Gilan, where under the Kar-Kiya ruler Soltan-Ali Mirza, he received education under the guidance of scholars.

 Ismail I's rise to power was made possible by the Turkoman tribes of Anatolia and Azerbaijan, who formed the most important part of the Qizilbash movement.

-Shortly before his attack on Shirvan, Ismail I had made the Georgian kings Constantine II and Alexander I of respectively the kingdoms of Kartli and Kakheti, attack the Ottoman possessions near Tabriz, on the promise that he would cancel the tribute that Constantine was forced to pay to the Aq Qoyunlu once Tabriz was captured.
+Shortly before his attack on Shirvan, Ismail I had made the Georgian kings Constantine II and Alexander I of the kingdoms of Kartli and Kakheti, respectively, attack the Ottoman possessions near Tabriz, on the promise that he would cancel the tribute that Constantine was forced to pay to the Aq Qoyunlu once Tabriz was captured.

 Ismail I appointed his former guardian and mentor Husayn Beg Shamlu as the vakil of the empire and the commander-in-chief of the Qizilbash army.

-Ismail I appointed a former Iranian vizier of the Aq Qoyunlu, named Amir Zakariya, as his vizier.
+Ismail I appointed a former Iranian vizier of the Aq Qoyunlu named Amir Zakariya as his vizier.

 Ismail I enforced this new standard by the sword, dissolving Sunni Brotherhoods and executing anyone who refused to comply to the newly implemented Shi'ism.